SM-KT-G/CodeBLOb/ts/README.md

 # TypeScript Disaster Alert helpers

 This folder contains a minimal service/controller/router trio that calls the SafetyData disaster alert API (`DSSP-IF-00247`) and returns the JSON payload.
+Environment variables are loaded via `dotenv`.

-- Set `SAFETYDATA_SERVICE_KEY` in your environment (see `.env.sample`).
+- Copy `.env.sample` to `.env` and set `SAFETYDATA_SERVICE_KEY` (Decoding key) at the repo root.
 - Mount `disasterRouter` in an Express app, e.g. `app.use("/disaster", disasterRouter);`.
 - Optional query params forwarded to the API: `serviceKey`, `returnType`, `pageNo`, `numOfRows`.